Understanding Subdivision in Brisbane

 In the context of subdivision, the Brisbane City Council functions as the primary governing body that oversees development within its locality:

-- Assessment of Applications: The council meticulously assesses each development application for subdivision, ensuring it aligns with the Brisbane City Plan 2014 and Planning Act 2016.
+The council meticulously assesses each development application for subdivision, ensuring it aligns with:

 Understanding the council's role is fundamental in navigating the complexities of subdivision while ensuring full compliance with local policies.